MetaProvide/hwdb-hejbit-decentralised-backup/trunk/readme.txt

 This plugin is easy to install and configure, and it offers a complete backup solution to protect your site from data loss in the event of a technical problem or hacking.
 By choosing this plugin, you can have peace of mind knowing that your site is safe.

-WARNING: WARNING: Automatic restoration of backups is not yet possible.
+WARNING: Automatic restoration of backups is not yet possible.
 It must be done manually by replacing the files on the hosting and restoring the database(DB).

 == Installation ==

-Install HejBit WordPress Decentralised Backup from the Wordpress store and activate it Configure the settings in the menu 'Save To Nextcloud' -> 'Backup'
+Install HejBit Decentralised Backup from the Wordpress store and activate it Configure the settings in the menu 'Save To Nextcloud' -> 'Backup'

 The "Save schedule" button schedules your next backup.